 Building a brand that can thrive in the current market is extremely different from building a brand 40 years ago.
 Working heavily on how you portray your brand to world simply won’t cut it.
 Now, it’s a two-way street.
-It involves keeping in touch with customer perception both on the streets and online, but most importantly, taking care of your business culture internally.
+It involves keeping in touch with customer perception both on the streets and online, but most importantly, the taking care of your business culture internally.
 Why?
-Because your culture affects every single decision you make, it attracts and retains both employees and customers, and gives true meaning to your business.
+Because your culture affects every single decision you make, it attracts and retains both employees and customers.
+Give meaning to your business.

 The brand and culture of a company reflect each other in an interconnected system.
 While a brand can be defined as the outward manifestation of a company’s DNA, the culture is where your brand is born.The culture goes further to actually determine whether a brand is perceived well by both employees and customers.
 Your culture influences management decisions and all business functions ranging from production, advertising to accounting.

 Satisfied employees are the direct result of a strong culture and are a significant determinant of whether a business will succeed or not.
 Its employees are a business most important asset.
 Great company culture leads to a high energy and motivated team who are willing to offer great services because they love and believe in the business.

 A well-designed business culture ensures that the staff is fully equipped in providing all customers with interpersonal sensibility and social account.
 That is because they deeply understand the business and connect to it, guiding their actions by the company values established.
 According to Forbes, the quality of interpersonal treatment provided by employees during a negotiation or exchange has a huge impact on the level of customer satisfaction.

 The business culture and the brand show the public intrinsically that your company is authentic and committed to customer satisfaction — and its employees and the world around them.
 A strong company culture helps in an employee create a sense of belonging, when it provides a great working environment where they have an easy time working hard, meeting targets, relating to customers and — developing themselves professionally and personally.